Intentional change starts with longing and imagination.

 Maya showed me how to make a fun friendship course online, like a game.
 Everyone loves it!

-Now, so many people all over Japan take my course.
+So many people all over Japan take my course.
 I have private clients, too.
 I have a big wall with so many photos they send to me with their new friends.
 It makes me so happy!

 I never dreamed I could be a professional friendship coach.
 My children are so proud!
 I am very honored to help with this issue in our society.¨